 At Statistics Netherlands we have developed some guidelines for the set of tables to be inspected.
-From version 3.1 a new approach for the risk has been included.
+From version 3.1 of μ -Argus, a new approach for the risk has been included.
 This will be described in the next sections.